thebinarysearchtree/flyweight/README.md

 If you want to add a new column to a table without needing to drop the table, make sure you put the column at the end of the list of columns.

+## JSON support

+Flyweight can sample columns that are declared with the ```json``` by querying the database.
+From these samples, types will be automatically created for both the return type of queries and for creating queries themselves.

+To sample your local database, run ```npm run sample```.

 ## Default values

 Default values can be set for boolean and date columns using the following syntax: